Skip to main content

 • Diabetes and obesity

-Signs and symptoms of cholangiocarcinoma
+Signs and symptoms of bile duct cancer

 Signs and symptoms are how our bodies indicate that something is wrong.
 Signs and symptoms of bile duct cancer depend on its type.

-Symptoms of bile duct cancer include:
+Symptoms of cholangiocarcinoma include:

 • Jaundice (yellowing of the eyes, urine and skin)